microsoft/FluidFramework/api-report/driver-utils.api.md

 import { IDocumentAttributes } from '@fluidframework/protocol-definitions';
 import { IDocumentDeltaStorageService } from '@fluidframework/driver-definitions';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
-import { IDocumentService } from '@fluidframework/driver-definitions';
-import { IDocumentServiceFactory } from '@fluidframework/driver-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IDocumentStorageServicePolicies } from '@fluidframework/driver-definitions';
 import { IDriverErrorBase } from '@fluidframework/driver-definitions';